Code-Institute-Submissions/tgc07-project04/README.md

 - Delete bug reports created by themselves
 - Update the progress of a reported bug by dragging from one stage and dropping into another stage (desktop only)
 - Make subscription payments
+- Filter tasks by search terms, priority, severity and assignee

 If a user is a team admin, they would also need to be able to:
 - Assign bug report tasks to any team members